ZafarQuaere/ZafarQuaere/README.md

 ### Hi there 👋

-# Android Application Developer's Portfolio
+# I'm an Android Application Developer

 ![Android Logo](android_logo.png) *(Add an image or logo if you have one)*